begin-again/angular-http-with-q/README.md

           }
         }
       );

+Resolves are an input into the next _then_'s success function.
+Rejects are an input into the next _then_'s failure function (or _catch_)

 ### Without $q
 If one doesn't need to worry about rejecting within the _success_ function or conversely resolving in the _failure_ function of the _then_ (or catch) method, $q is not needed.